Links to other topics on this page

-- A three week community vaccination programme will operate out of specified drop-in clinics from Wednesday 5 December 2018 to Friday 21 December 2018 inclusively for Northland residents who are:
+- A community vaccination programme will operate out of specified drop-in clinics, general practices and some community pharmacies until Friday 22 February inclusively for Northland residents who are:

 - children aged 9 months through 4 years, i.e. aged under 5 years, or

 - adolescents aged 13 years to through 19 years, i.e. aged under 20 years.

 - From Wednesday 19 December to mid-January 2019, seven pharmacies across Northland are offering vaccination for Northland residents aged 13 years to under 20 years.

 - From 14–25 January Northland DHB, community and Māori health providers will provide targeted outreach clinics to reach the remaining eligible children aged 9 month to under 5 years and adolescents aged 13 years to under 20 years who have not received a meningococcal A, C, Y, W vaccine dose.

 - A secondary school-based programme commencing in early February is also being considered to ensure all eligible adolescents aged 13 years to under 20 years have the opportunity to receive a meningococcal vaccination.

 - Visit the Northland community meningococcal W vaccination programme webpage for more information.